 - Being involved in linking young people from diverse backgrounds to what’s happening in NSW and Australia more broadly through our representation on the Multicultural Youth Affairs Network NSW and Multicultural Youth Advocacy Network Australia e.g. linking young people to youth leadership opportunities in NSW and Australia

 Glisten - Same Sex Attracted & Gender Diverse

 Glisten is a project for same-sex attracted and gender diverse youth that aims to support young people under 25 through group support, individual support, delivering community education to address homophobia/transphobia and discrimination, and worker training.

 Glisten Social Groups

 We hold a regular social group for young people who identify with LGBTIQA+ identities plus their friends, partners and allies on the first Monday of every month.

 Be yourself, connect with others and find support!

 To register, contact Georgia on email@example.com or phone 95561769.

 Man to Man

-Man to Man is a group for young men from multicultural backgrounds, aimed at breaking down barriers and developing a positive partnership between young men (year 9 & 10) and police through an interactive and intensive 5 week program.
+Man to Man is a group for young men from multicultural backgrounds, aimed at breaking down barriers and developing a positive partnership between young men (year 9 & 10) and police, and building personal life skills, through an interactive and intensive 5 week program.
 The workshop includes: